-Our product portfolio now includes four approved products: Argatroban, Ryanodex® (dantrolene sodium) ("Ryanodex"), docetaxel injection, non-alcohol formulation ("Non-Alcohol Docetaxel Injection"), and rapidly infused bendamustine RTD ("Bendeka").
+Our product portfolio now includes four approved products: Argatroban, Ryanodex® (dantrolene sodium) ("Ryanodex"), rapidly infused bendamustine RTD 50ml solution ("Bendeka") and Eagle's bendamustine RTD 50ml solution ("Big Bag").
 We have three commercial partners: Chiesi USA, Inc. ("Chiesi") and Sandoz Inc. ("Sandoz"), who, pursuant to separate agreements, market Argatroban and Teva Pharmaceutical Industries Ltd. ("Teva"), which, through its subsidiary Cephalon, Inc. ("Cephalon"), markets Bendeka®.
 Bendeka was commercially launched by Teva in January 2016.
+We launched Big Bag in May 2018 with our commercial team immediately after receiving FDA approval.

 We currently have multiple product candidates in advanced stages of development and/or under review for approval by the FDA.
 Additionally, we have other product candidates under a collaborative agreement.
-Our advanced product candidates are EP-3101 (bendamustine RTD) ("EP-3101 RTD"), EP-4104 (dantrolene sodium for exertional heat stroke ("EHS")) ("EP-4104"), EP-5101 (PEMFEXYTM, a pemetrexed injection ready-to-dilute formulation) ("EP-5101") and EGL-5385-C-1701 (fulvestrant).
-Despite having received a Complete Response Letter for EP-4104 in July 2017, we have agreed on a path forward with the FDA for an additional clinical trial.
+Our advanced product candidates are EP-4104 (dantrolene sodium for exertional heat stroke ("EHS")) ("EP-4104"), EP-5101 (PEMFEXYTM, a pemetrexed injection ready-to-dilute formulation) ("EP-5101") and EGL-5385-C-1701 (fulvestrant).
+Despite having received a Complete Response Letter for EP-4104 in July 2017, we have agreed on a path forward with the FDA for an additional clinical trial to be conducted in August 2018.